system-fonts/modern-font-stacks/README.md

 | Source Sans Pro       |     |     |     |  ●  |     |  ●  |  ●  |     |     |

 #### Notes
 - Avenir was chosen over Avenir Next for macOS because the weight 300 is much more legible on the web over the 200 weight that Avenir Next has.
+If you're looking for an ultra-light or ultra-black, feel free to swap Avenir for Avenir Next.
 - [Avenir Next LT Pro](https://learn.microsoft.com/en-us/typography/font-list/avenirnextltpro) is supplied with Microsoft Office products.
 - Source Sans Pro uses name [source-sans-pro](https://android.googlesource.com/platform/frameworks/base/+/master/data/fonts/fonts.xml#263) under Android, so this font only targets Android devices.